electricbookworks/ebw-training/multiformat-editing/text/03-tools.md

 Text-only editors can be online (used in a browser) or offline.
 Some of the most powerful text-only editors are actually designed for writing software code, like Sublime Text, Atom, Brackets and Visual Studio Code (which can all be used for free).

+One of the most powerful features of text editors is regular-expression search-and-replace, or regex.
+This lets you search and replace *patterns* of text and not just fixed words.

 ### Collaborative editing

 Collaborative editing completely changes the way we write, edit and deliver documents.